-During the term break at the Indian Military Academy, I paid a visit to the Indian Naval Ship anchored at Kochi Naval Base, which housed the Midshipmen from our course.
-I boarded the ship at about 9 AM and was received by our course mates and was taken to the bunks where they stayed.
+During a term break at the Indian Military Academy, I paid a visit to an Indian Naval Ship anchored at the Kochi Naval Base.
+The ship housed the Midshipmen from our course—fellow cadets I had trained with at the National Defence Academy.
+I boarded at about 9 AM, was warmly received by our coursemates, and was shown to the bunks where they stayed.

-As the Midshipmen were to attend to their daily training, I was ‘ordered’ to sleep on Saurav’s bunk and stay put until they returned for lunch break.
-I was also ordered not to come out of the bunk as an ‘alien’ in the ship would attract the wrath of the senior officers of the ship.
-What a great place to sleep – for a Gentleman Cadet on a term break from the Academy, even a hard rock becomes a soft bed the very moment he gets an opportunity to sleep.
+As the Midshipmen were to attend their daily training, I was ordered to sleep on Saurav’s bunk and stay put until they returned for the lunch break.
+I was also instructed not to emerge from the bunk, as an alien on board would surely attract the wrath of the ship’s senior officers.
+It was a perfect arrangement—for a Gentleman Cadet on term break, even a hard rock feels like a soft bed the moment sleep becomes an option.

-Suddenly the fire alarm in the ship went off.
-I first thought I was dreaming, but the commotion with many boots striking the metal decks of the ship made me realise that it was indeed a fire alarm.
-I looked out through the port holes and I could see three fire-tenders parked alongside the ship.
+Suddenly, the fire alarm blared through the ship.
+I first thought I was dreaming—but the commotion of boots striking the metal decks soon made it clear: this was real.
+I peered through the porthole and saw three fire tenders parked alongside the ship.

-It seems someone reported some smoke somewhere on board and Pixie was the Officer on Duty and he immediately raised the fire alarm, called the Fire Station and they promptly dispatched the fire tenders.
-As I did not know the procedure to be adopted and also not to disclose my alien-on-board status, I thought it wise to continue sleeping, even if the entire ship caught fire.
+It turned out that someone had reported smoke somewhere on board.
+Pixie, the Officer on Duty, had raised the alarm, called the Fire Station, and the fire tenders had been promptly dispatched.
+As I did not know the naval procedure—and had no intention of revealing my alien-on-board status—I thought it wise to keep sleeping, even if the entire ship caught fire.

 A true NDA cadet like behaviour.
 Well illustrated.